SeeThruHead/bmp2morph/README.md

 cd into the repo directory and run
 `npm run convert`

-this will convert all .bmp files in all folders in the source directory into .morph.txt files
+this will convert all .bmp files in all folders in the source directory into ini preset files